 How else do they engage others?
 They segment the key internal communities and seek insight into the needs and motivations of stakeholders.
 They recruit influential advocates by explaining the benefits of change in ways that relate to the commercial agenda of the business.
 And they build marketing capabilities, not just in the marketing department, but in all functions where people contribute to the delivery of the customer experience.

-Just as consumer marketing

-CMOs should leverage the principles of marketing as much internally as externally campaigns that rely solely on TV ads belong to the past, so too do marketing learning programmes that focus solely on traditional training activities.
+Just as consumer marketing campaigns that rely solely on TV ads belong to the past, so too do marketing learning programmes that focus solely on traditional training activities.
 A strategic approach will change how people and teams work in practice, using an innovative blend of face-to-face, online and social channels that connects closely with people's on-the-job work activities.